lee197/puthealth/readme.md

 ### Our Values  (Bullet points format)
 Company Values
-* Trust & Honesty   Our actions match our words.
+* Trust & Honesty: Our actions match our words.
 We are trustworthy in all relationships.
-* Diversity & Teamwork   We create an open and inclusive environment for everyone to work their best way.
+* Diversity & Teamwork: We create an open and inclusive environment for everyone to work their best way.
 Our team values good communication and sharing the same vision for our future.
-* Agility & Innovation   We respond quickly to changes and seize new opportunities.
+* Agility & Innovation: We respond quickly to changes and seize new opportunities.
 Being creative, open-minded and sharing new ideas freely is key to our success.
-* Respect & Dedication   We show consideration for others and treat each other with dignity.
+* Respect & Dedication: We show consideration for others and treat each other with dignity.
 We are dedicated to play our part in improving human health and wellbeing.

 ### Services (Bullet Point)
 * Procurement   We seek a wide range of high-quality ingredients in food & pharmaceutical industry.